Killing Is My Business... and Business Is Good!: Songs

 "Looking Down the Cross" was penned by Mustaine in 1983 under the working title "Speak No Evil".
 The song tells about the temptation of Jesus Christ, using religious metaphors and imagery.
 "Chosen Ones" was partially inspired by Tim the Enchanter from the movie Monty Python and the Holy Grail.
 "Mechanix" was originally written by Mustaine before his tenure in Metallica.
 He would perform the song with them during his time in the band and, after his departure, the music and lyrics were modified to create "The Four Horsemen".
 Lyrically, "Mechanix" is about having sex at a gas station.

 The album features the first of many covers performed by Megadeth: a speed metal version of Nancy Sinatra's classic "These Boots Are Made for Walkin'", with lyrics altered by Mustaine.
-This sparked controversy, as in 1995, the song's original author, Lee Hazlewood, deemed Mustaine's changes to be "vile and offensive" and demanded that the song be removed from the album under threat of legal action.
+This sparked controversy, as in 1995, the song's original author, Lee Hazlewood, "took offense" at the rewritten lyrics and requested that the song be removed or else risk getting sued.
 The song was removed from all pressings released afterwards, and in 2002, the album was re-released with a modified version of the song: the altered lyrics were censored because Hazlewood had not given permission to the band to release the cover in its original version.

-In the liner notes of the album's 2002 reissue, Mustaine was strongly critical of Hazlewood, noting that he had received royalties for almost ten years before he objected to the altered version.
+In the liner notes of the album's 2002 reissue, Mustaine was "strongly critical of Hazlewood", noting that Hazlewood received royalties for a number of years before taking issue.
 In 2018, the song was released with the original Lee Hazlewood lyrics on the remixed and remastered version of Killing Is My Business... and Business Is Good!

+Artwork

+The album's artwork, featuring a plastic skull with "tinfoil and ketchup", was not intended to be the original artwork.
+The intended artwork was inspired by the Three wise monkeys; Mustaine drew the original sketch and asked his friend Peyton Tuttle to paint a version of it; this early version was used on Megadeth merchandise.
+Both Mustaine and Ellefson had many phone conversations with Combat Records to get the cover artwork properly reproduced from a sketch given to them by Mustaine of a picture of Megadeth mascot Vic Rattlehead on the cover.
+However the studio lost the artwork, and instead made their own improvised replacement, with which Mustaine and the whole band were mortified.
+Metal Hammer included it on their list of "50 most hilariously ugly rock and metal album covers ever".